Devyanshu/remote-for-Presentations/README.md

 - You will get a URL and a code
 - Visit that URL on any device in the same network
 - Enter the above code when asked
+- Now, run any presentation on the device running the Python script.
+- Microsoft Powerpoint, Google slides and LibreOffice Impress are supported.